 Page

 PART I. Financial Information

 Item 1.
 Financial Statements (unaudited) 2

-Consolidated Statements of Income - Three Months Ended March 31, 2017 and 2016 2
+Consolidated Statements of Income - Three and Nine Months Ended September 30, 2017 and 2016 2

-Consolidated Statements of Comprehensive Income - Three Months Ended March 31, 2017 and 2016 3
+Consolidated Statements of Comprehensive Income - Three and Nine Months Ended September 30,

+2017 and 2016 3

-Consolidated Balance Sheets - March 31, 2017 and December 31, 2016 4
+Consolidated Balance Sheets - September 30, 2017 and December 31, 2016 4

-Condensed Consolidated Statements of Cash Flows - Three Months Ended March 31, 2017 and 2016 5
+Condensed Consolidated Statements of Cash Flows - Nine Months Ended September 30, 2017 and 2016 5

 Notes to Consolidated Financial Statements 6

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 18
+Management's Discussion and Analysis of Financial Condition and Results of Operations 17

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 25

 Item 4.
 Controls and Procedures 26

 PART II.
 Other Information

 Item 1.
 Legal Proceedings 27

 Item 1A.
 Risk Factors 27

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 42

 Item 3.
 Defaults Upon Senior Securities 42

 Item 4.
 Mine Safety Disclosures 42

 Item 5.
 Other Information 42

 Item 6.
-Exhibits 42
+Exhibits 43

-Signature es 43
+Signature s 44

-This report contains forward-looking statements within the meaning of the federal securities laws, including but not limited to statements regarding: (1) the amount, timing and focus of our expected capital investments in 2017 including expenditures in support of advanced packaging and test equipment, (2) our ability to fund our operating activities and financial requirements for the next twelve months, (3) the effect of changes in capacity utilization on our gross margin, (4) the focus of our research and development activities, (5) the expiration of tax holidays in jurisdictions in which we operate and expectations regarding our effective tax rate and the availability of tax incentives, (6) the creation or release of valuation allowances related to taxes in the future, (7) our repurchase or repayment of outstanding debt or the conversion of debt in the future, (8) payment of dividends, (9) compliance with our covenants, (10) expected contributions to foreign pension plans, (11) liability for unrecognized tax benefits and the potential impact of our unrecognized tax benefits on our effective tax rate, (12) the effect of foreign currency exchange rate exposure on our financial results, (13) the volatility of the trading price of our common stock, (14) changes to our internal controls related to integration of acquired operations and implementation of an enterprise resource planning system, (15) our efforts to enlarge our customer base in certain geographic areas and markets, (16) demand for advanced packages in mobile devices and our technology leadership and potential growth in this market, (17) assumptions regarding outstanding stock options and restricted shares, (18) our expected rate of return for pension plan assets, (19) our plan to consolidate our factory operations in Korea and (20) other statements that are not historical facts.
-In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue," "intend" or the negative of these terms or other comparable terminology.
-Because such statements include risks and uncertainties, actual results may differ materially from those anticipated in such forward-looking statements as a result of various factors, including those set forth in the following report as well as in Part II, Item 1A of this Quarterly Report on Form 10-Q.
+This report contains forward-looking statements within the meaning of the federal securities laws, including but not limited to statements regarding: (1) the amount, timing and focus of our expected capital investments in 2017 including expenditures in support of advanced packaging and test equipment, (2) our ability to fund our operating activities and financial requirements for the next twelve months, (3) the effect of changes in capacity utilization on our gross margin, (4) the focus of our research and development activities, (5) the expiration of tax holidays in jurisdictions in which we operate and expectations regarding our effective tax rate and the availability of tax incentives, (6) the creation or release of valuation allowances related to taxes in the future, (7) our repurchase or repayment of outstanding debt or the conversion of debt in the future, (8) payment of dividends, (9) compliance with our covenants, (10) expected contributions to foreign pension plans, (11) liability for unrecognized tax benefits and the potential impact of our unrecognized tax benefits on our effective tax rate, (12) the effect of foreign currency exchange rate exposure on our financial results, (13) the volatility of the trading price of our common stock, (14) changes to our internal controls related to integration of acquired operations and implementation of an enterprise resource planning system, (15) our efforts to enlarge our customer base in certain geographic areas and markets, (16) demand for advanced packages in mobile devices and our technology leadership and potential growth in this market, (17) our expected rate of return for pension plan assets, and (18) other statements that are not historical facts.
+In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "potential," "continue," "intend" or the negative of these terms or other comparable terminology.
+Because such statements include risks and uncer